|MP 7.01.127||Bronchial Thermoplasty|

 The Thompson et al. study also reported two measures of lung function, post-bronchodilator FEV-1 and forced vital capacity (FVC).
 Exact numbers were not reported, but post-bronchodilator FEV-1 did not go below 80% of predicted in either group during Years 2 to 5.
 The group comparisons of safety and efficacy in this follow-up trial was limited by the differential rate of follow-up between the two groups, with a lower percent of patients in the control group agreeing to participate in the follow-up study.

 Asthma Intervention Research 2 (AIR2) trial: The AIR2 trial was an RCT evaluating the efficacy of bronchial thermoplasty conducted at 30 sites in 6 countries including the U.S.; findings were published in 2010 by Castro and colleagues.
-(7) Unlike the other two RCTs, the control condition was a sham intervention, and the trial was double-blind.
+(6) Unlike the other two RCTs, the control condition was a sham intervention, and the trial was double-blind.
 Eligibility criteria were similar to those in the AIR trial; key differences were that a higher initial dose of inhaled corticosteroids was required (equivalent to at least 1,000 ug beclomethasone), and patients were required to have experienced at least 2 days of asthma symptoms during the 4-week baseline period and have a baseline score on the Asthma Quality of Life Questionnaire (AQLQ) of no more than 6.25.
 (The possible range of the AQLQ score is 1 to 7, with a higher number representing a better quality of life.)
 Also different from the AIR trial, patients were not required to experience symptom worsening during a period of abstinence from LABAs.
 Patients were stable on their asthma medication and continued their medication regimen during the study.
 The primary outcome was the difference between groups in the change from baseline in the AQLQ score, with scores from the 6-, 9-, and 12-month follow-ups averaged (integrated AQLQ score).
 A related outcome was the proportion of patients who achieved a change in their AQLQ score of 0.5 or greater, generally considered the minimally important difference for this scale.
 Bayesian analysis was used.
 The target posterior probability of superiority (PPS) of bronchial thermoplasty over sham was 95%, except for the primary AQLQ endpoint; there the target was 96.4% to adjust for 2 interim looks at the data.
 The prior for the analysis was not reported in the article.
-In an unpublished U.S. Food and Drug Administration (FDA) document reporting minutes from an advisory panel meeting, one of the study authors stated that a noninformative prior was used.
-(8)

 A total of 297 individuals were randomly assigned, 196 to a bronchial thermoplasty group and 101 to a sham control group.
 The intervention for all participants consisted of 3 bronchoscopy procedures, performed 3 weeks apart.
 Participants and outcome assessment was blinded, but the intervention team was unblinded.
 The sham intervention was identical to the active treatment, except that no radiofrequency energy was delivered.
 Nine participants withdrew consent before beginning treatment, and 288 underwent bronchoscopy and were included in the intention to treat (ITT) population.
 One hundred and eight-five participants in the treatment group and 97 in the sham control group underwent the second bronchoscopy, and the same numbers of individuals had the third bronchoscopy (it is not clear whether these were exactly the same patients).
 A total of 278 out of the 297 enrolled patients (94%) completed the 12-month visit, 181 in the treatment group and 97 in the sham control group.